ayanc18/async_server_client/README.md

 ## To run the client:
 python test_client_multi.py

 Here, input is the number of clients you want to run.
 I have made the T as randomized.
 I have taken the idea of crawlers to write this part of code using asyncio package.
-But I was not well versed.
+But I was not well versed with it.
 So, I pre-created the urls with client id and the bigints and then made the calls in the async manner.
-I learnt about usage of asyncio in event-driven architecture also.

 After the test_client_multi.py has executed, already the bst_client.json is dumped.
 Now, stop the server by interrupt also.
 So, the bst_server.pkl file will also be created in the same directory.